dbetz/propeller-load/README.txt

 Prerequisites: propgcc and openspin

-To build:
+To build for Linux:

-source setenv.linux
+OS=linux make

+To build for RaspberryPi or other similar ARM-based boards:

-make
+OS=raspberrypi make

 To load a cog or lmm binary and start the terminal emulator: